 It is no brainer that every technology has seen its own roadblocks.
 In the case of AR/ VR healthcare, these barriers are not just technological- but also psychological.

 The former barrier is very evident- we don’t yet have enough resources to develop AR and VR solutions, especially for the commoners.
-The technology is still in its infancy, and the cost of development can sometimes be crazy expensive.
-But with the regular development of new alternatives and increasing production of required raw material, this issue may cease to exist over a span of a few decades.
+The technology is still in its infancy, and the cost of development can sometimes be very expensive.
+But with the regular development of new alternatives and increasing production of required raw materials, this issue may cease to exist over a span of a few decades.

 Let us now address the latter issue.
 Humans are still apprehended towards using technology in every process- especially when it comes to saving another life.